todar/VBA-Arrays/README.md

 '==============================================================================
 Private Sub testClassArrays()

-    Dim A As New cArray
+    Dim A As New arrayObject
-    Dim standardArray As Variant 'USED FOR TESTING

     'ADD VALUES TO END OF CLASS ARRAY
-    A.push "apple"
+    A.push "apple", "carrot"
     A.push "bannana"